 It’s fair to say that Yamaha knows a thing or two about keyboards.
-The Japanese company has been manufacturing them since the 1880s, and was responsible for making 54 percent of the portable keyboards sold around the world in 2019.
+The Japanese company has been manufacturing instruments since the 1880s and was responsible for making 54% of the portable keyboards sold around the world in 2019.
 But what are the best Yamaha keyboards you can buy today, and what makes them so special?

 The sheer number of Yamaha keyboards can be overwhelming for those thinking of making a purchase, so we’ve narrowed our focus down to the company’s beginner-friendly arranger keyboards (to find out what’s meant by an arranger keyboard, click on the buying advice tab above).
 This rules out professional stage keyboards like the new CP88, digital pianos such as the P-125, Yamaha’s well-established range of synthesizers, including the MODX and the Motif, synth workstations like the Montage range, and also the wallet-busting Genos arranger keyboard.